-- charge rent for any property that is based in whole or in part on the income or profits of any person, except by reason of being based on a fixed percentage or percentages of receipts or sales, as described above; - rent any property to a related party tenant, including a TRS, unless the rent from the lease to the TRS would qualify for the special exception from the related party tenant rule applicable to certain leases with a TRS; - derive rental income attributable to personal property other than personal property leased in connection with the lease of real property, the amount of which is less than 15% of the total rent received under the lease; or directly perform services considered to be noncustomary or rendered to the occupant of the property.
+- charge rent for any property that is based in whole or in part on the income or profits of any person, except by reason of being based on a fixed percentage or percentages of receipts or sales, as described above; - rent any property to a related party tenant, including a TRS, unless the rent from the lease to the TRS would qualify for the special exception from the related party tenant rule applicable to certain leases with a TRS; - derive rental income attributable to personal property other than personal property leased in connection with the lease of real property, the amount of which is less than 15% of the total rent received under the lease; or - directly perform services considered to be noncustomary or rendered to the occupant of the property.

-As noted above, we may conduct certain activities, such as facilitating tenant insurance-related activities, selling packing supplies and renting trucks or other moving equipment through one or more TRSs.
+As noted above, we may conduct certain activities, such as facilitating tenant insurance-related activities, selling packing supplies and renting trucks or other moving equipment.
+We expect that such activities will be conducted through our PROs on behalf of one or more TRSs unless any nonqualifying income from such activities would be de minimis.
 In addition, we will also provide certain other tenant services through our PROs and other third-party contractors who we believe will qualify as independent contractors.
-We believe that all services provided by such parties to our tenants are customary.
+We believe that all services provided by such parties on behalf of our Operating Partnership to our tenants are customary.
 As a result, we do not believe that any of the income that we receive from the rental of storage units will be treated as impermissible tenant service income.
 However, if the IRS were to successfully challenge our treatment of any such services directly provided to tenants, or our PROs did not qualify as independent contractors, it could adversely affect our ability to qualify as a REIT.